saha-rajdeep/Remote-MCP-Server/README.md

 # MCP Calculator Container

 A containerized MCP (Model Context Protocol) server using FastMCP that provides a simple calculator tool for adding two numbers.
+This MCP server runs on Amazon EKS

 ## Files